Guest Post by Maryssa Lewis

 Have you ever thrown out a bunch of instructions to your kids like “move here, stand there, hand down, quit hitting your brother!” and then desperately begged, “Smile!” only to find a LOT to be desired in the resulting photo?
 (I have done that, I can relate!!)

 As a photographer, our job is to make our clients feel as relaxed as possible.
-Here are 6 family photo shoot tips that help me achieve a successful family photo session that captures those authentic, genuine, raw, expressions that clients love.
+Here are 6 family photo shoot tips that help me achieve a successful family photo shoot that captures those authentic, genuine, raw, expressions that clients love.

 1. Communicate Before the Session